 University administrators and the Faculty Senate will need to approve the degree proposal before it goes to the state for approval later this semester.

-“Not only will this Allied Health initiative help our enrollment, but we can help fill a need in the region as we begin to produce graduates in a variety of healthcare fields,” Zimmer said.
+“Not only will this health professions initiative help our enrollment, but we can help fill a need in the region as we begin to produce graduates in a variety of healthcare fields,” Zimmer said.

 The university will soon begin recruiting faculty and administrators to design and run the graduate-level programs, Zimmer said.